TrymArve/Control-Theory/Control Theory/04 Optimization Based Control/Model Predictive Control (MPC)/Linear MPC (LMPC)/LMPC by Gros/LMPC - Implementation by Gros.md

-In a practical [[LMPC - By Gros|LMPC]] setting, we wish to reduce the computation time as much as possible to allow faster regulation, with longer prediction horizons and higher resolution discretization.
+In a practical [[Gros ~ LMPC|LMPC]] setting, we wish to reduce the computation time as much as possible to allow faster regulation, with longer prediction horizons and higher resolution discretization.

 # Preparing Matrices
 Whenever possible, we want to compute parameters/matrices offline, in advance.